 THE ONLY SCULPTURE BY THE SEA EXHIBITION OUTSIDE AUSTRALIA

-Sculpture by the Sea is an Australian concept, and the exhibition in Aarhus is thus far the only one outside Australia.
+Sculpture by the Sea is an Australian concept, and the exhibition in Aarhus is the only one outside Australia.
 Sculpture by the Sea is a creation of Founding Director, David Handley, and was revealed for the first time at Bondi Beach, Sydney in 1997 as a single day event.
 Since then the exhibition has evolved into large annual events at Bondi and Cottesloe with hundreds of thousands of visitors from all over the world.

 Read more about the exhibition and OPEN CALL at: